 Much of the attention in the past 10 years has been on the connectivity side of making ICTs accessible to individuals and communities.
-While these issues have not yet been completely solved,3 we recognize that there are other challenges that need addressing if telecenters are to be significant forces in reaching the Millennium Development Goals -- as well as opportunities associated with eGovernance, eCommerce, distance learning and other digitally-related programs
+While these issues have not yet been completely solved,3 we recognize that there are other challenges that need addressing if telecenters are to be significant forces in reaching the Millennium Development Goals - as well as opportunities associated with eGovernance, eCommerce, distance learning and other digitally-related programs

 In the next stage of telecenter development initiatives will need to concentrate on how to use ICTs and telecenters more effectively for development.
 This question of telecenter effectiveness merges into discussions of content, demand, sustainability and viability - significant subjects that are woven throughout telecenter planning.
-And we should remember that colleges and universities should be part of the plan.
+And we should remember that colleges and universities should be considered in developing a plan of action.
+They can help create the demand and satisfy the demand in a demand-driven telecenter system.